 Maybe a cake just isn't your thing.
 You can still enjoy the festive flavors of fruitcake in cookie form.
 These fruit cake cookies, by Mary of Puddin Hill, also hail from Texas like so many other popular fruitcakes.
 Just like the cakes, these cookies are made with cherries, dates, pineapple, and pecans.
 Each buttery cookie is baked 'til perfectly chewy and lightly golden brown.
 Much like fruitcakes, these cookies are sold by the pound.

-Eilenberger's Bakery World Famous Fruitcake is going to strike a nice balance for those looking for a tasty traditional fruitcake but don't necessarily want too many flavors fighting for your attention.
+Eilenberger's Bakery World Famous Fruitcake (view at Goldbelly) is going to strike a nice balance for those looking for a tasty traditional fruitcake but don't necessarily want too many flavors fighting for your attention.
 Want something to really wow?
-The Harry & David Christmas Gift Basket with Wine is sure to impress anyone you'd like to treat with a complete holiday experience, including the fruitcake.
+The Harry & David Christmas Gift Basket with Wine (view at Harry & David) is sure to impress anyone you'd like to treat with a complete holiday experience, including the fruitcake.

 Why Trust The Spruce Eats?